Message to an Author

 Carlos Cardoso Aveline

-The banner of Israel contains a sacred symbol that is central in both Judaism and Theosophy
+The flag of Israel contains a sacred symbol that is central in both Judaism and Theosophy

 associated websites.
-He then sent a message to us, dated
+He sent a message to us on June 13, 2010,

 Thanks.
 I will try to give you some hints, rather briefly: